nac0512/API-Recipe-Project/README.md

-# Free Recipes
+# Anyone Can Cook Free Recipes API Project

 This repository features a React-based application that allows the user access to free meal and drink recipes.
+This project is for **demonstration purposes only**.

 * The first view presented to the user will be two radio options for meal or drink, and a search bar.